takasehideki/zenoh_trial/README.md

 #### MEMO for ME: build and push the image to Docker Hub

 The following operation has been confirmed on my M1Mac.
-Note that the source build for Elixir failed for another target (for amd64 on M1Mac, or arm64 on x64/Ubuntu machine).
+Note that the source build of Elixir failed for another target (for amd64 on M1Mac, or arm64 on x64/Ubuntu machine).

 ```
 docker buildx create --name mybuilder